arawkins/atom-monkey/README.md

 The selected options will be used when building any file in the current project.

-The green arrow will trigger a build of the default target.
+If you have chosen a default target (see below), clicking the green arrow button will build it.
+Otherwise, the green arrow button will try to build whatever file is currently active in the editor.

 ## Selecting targets